How to write a menopause policy (with free template)

 Your menopause policy should be informative, clear and useful.
 It should:

-- Educate managers and your wider staff team around symptoms and support
+3. Educate managers and your wider staff team about symptoms and support

 How to write a menopause policy